Suitters/pysui-flask/README.rst

 .. code-block::

     # The zero based input index that is being overridden
+    # The execution will fail if the template did not indicate this input as overrideable
     input_index: int

     # The override value.
 If string it is assumed to be a 'object' and the value
     # is the Sui Object ID that expands to object reference.
+    #
     # Otherwise if list of bytes it is assumed to be a 'pure' value
     input_value: Union[str, list]